tgstation/tgstation/tgui-next/README.md

 > Notice: This documentation might be out of date, so always check the source
 > code to see the most up-to-date information.

+These are the components which you can use for interface construction.
+If you have trouble finding the exact prop you need on a component, please note, that most of these components inherit from other basic components, such as `Box`.
+This component in particular provides a lot of styling options for all components, e.g. `color` and `opacity`, thus it is used a lot in this framework.

 ### `Box`

 The Box component serves as a wrapper component for most of the CSS utility